Miss Grand Brazil: Selection of contestants

 The Miss Grand Brazil pageant has been licensing the participant rights to the local agency since 2019.
 The regional licensees then select their representatives through either the local contest, internal casting, or by a hand-picking.
 In the 2022 edition, at least 13 federative units of Brazil (i.e., Goiás, Mato Grosso do Sul, Minas Gerais) held the state pageant or casting event to determine the finalists for Miss Grand Brazil 2022.
 Moreover, the national organizer also receives the application directly to choose the supplementary national finalists.

-Titleholders
+Several states have organized their state-level pageant to select representatives for Miss Grand Brazil, as detailed below.